sivakarthik51/TheatreManagement/README.md

 2. Once this is set up, navigate to the project directory containing the "manage.py" file.

-3.Install imdbpy and django_extensions modules using the following commands
+3. Install imdbpy and django_extensions modules using the following commands

       * pip install (-U) imdbpy
       * pip install (-U) django_extensions